Zxynine/AnyMacro/README.md

 # ![](resources/anymacro/32x32.png) AnyMacro

-AnyMacro is an Autodesk® Fusion 360™ add-in for assigning macros from last run commands.
-It also has some built-in macros for Fusion 360™ commands that cannot easily be capture and run without some extra tweaking (e.g. *Look At Sketch*).

-If you get any problems, please check out the section on [Fusion 360 quirks](#fusion-360-quirks).
+AnyMacro is an Autodesk® Fusion 360™ add-in for chaining multiple commands in a row to form `Macros`.
+Macros are created from a set of commands run while the add-in is recording and will fire each of them consecutively.
+Additionally, the macros created are able to be mapped to keyboard shortcuts for ease of access.

 ## Built-in Macros